Lighter Handy, 1940, belonged to a team member minesweeper YMS-370

 * Crying * :)

-I you do not perfectly ponyal.Bolshe will offer this izbreteniyu, sorry :)
+I have a beautiful ponyal.Bolshe'm not going to offer this izbreteniyu, sorry :)